MynaWallet/halo2-circuits/README.md

-# Myna Halo2 Circuits
+# MynaWallet Halo2 Circuits

-This repository aims to create proofs which verifies the RSA signatures signed by myna-card(Japan's ID Card).
+This repository aims to create proofs which verifies the RSA signatures signed by Myna Card(Japan's ID Card).

 ## Getting Started